Guccimane44/MathNote/HPCnote.md

 Therefore we have the urge to distinguish different modes and mechanics of how learning is integrated with HPC simulations.
 In other words, we need to distinguish different interactions of learning and HPC.
 The three primary modes and mechanisms for integrating learning with HPC simulations are:
 ##### Substitution
 A surrogate model is used to substitute an essential element of the original simulation (method).
 The surrogate model is used to create multi-scale or coarse-grained surrogate modeling, which could either learn the structure or theory of the original simulation.
 For example: Using a trained Neural Network from the original simulation can reduce the cost significantly compared to running it in the original simulation.
+##### Assimilation
+In this mode, data from simulations, offline external constraints, or real-time experiments are integrated into physics-based models, which are then assimilated into traditional simulations.
+For example: In weather prediction, we constantly assimilate new, time-dependent, based on observations corrected simulations into the traditional simulation model.
+##### Control and Adaptive Execution
+In this mode, the simulation is controlled towards important and interesting parts of the simulation phase space.
+Sometimes this involves determining the parameters of the next stage (iteration) of simulations based on intermediate data.
+Sometimes the entire campaign can be adaptively steered towards an objective, which in turn could involve getting better data via active learning based upon an objective function.
+In other words, we steer the simulation towards the objectives so that we might have more fitting data for the campaign.